g3yt/PSX-Terion/README.md

-# PSXFunkin
+# PSX-Terion
-Friday Night Funkin' on the PSX LOL
+Substantial on the PSX LOL

 ## Code samples
 ```